olback/DigiExam-On-Linux/README.md

 # DigiExam on Linux

 Yes, you can run DigiExam on your Linux machine.
 How?
 You might ask.
-Well, after tinkering arround with Wine on Ubuntu 17.04 LTS for a while I've managed to make it work.
+Well, after tinkering arround with Wine on Ubuntu 17.04 for a while I've managed to make it work.
 (Yes, this works in VMs as well.)

 #### So what?
 Whats the problem?